 Ensure your pet’s safety by using an RV pet monitoring system.
 Pet monitoring systems are designed to monitor the temperature and humidity inside the RV and alert you once the temperature reaches a certain level.
 These alerts could save your pet’s life as you’ll know instantly that you need to get home or find someone to help you.

-RV Pet Safety has a pet monitoring system that is perfect for RVers.
+Waggle has a pet monitoring system that is perfect for RVers.
 The system works on Verizon’s 4G network.
 Through the phone app, you can actively monitor the temperature in real-time as well as be notified when the temperature reaches thresholds you’ve defined.
 Also, with built-in GPS, you can quickly share your exact location in the event that someone needs to help your pets.
 Don’t forget to use code FYD60 to get $60 off your order!

 Always Know Where the Closest Emergency Services are Located